Set & Costume Designer

 About

-Katie is vice chair of the Irish Society of Stage & Screen Designers.
-She was Designer in Residence at The Gate Theatre Dublin in 2017.
-She represented Ireland in Beijing NCPA at Evolving Design for Performance in 2016 and again at The Prague Quadrennial 2019, a world exhibition of theatre design.
-In 2020 She participated in a cross disciplinary group curated by Irish Museum of Modern Art (IMMA) and Project Arts centre, Studio Interruptions and is currently contributing work towards a collaborative publication later in 2022.
+Katie was vice chair of the Irish Society of Performance Designers 2020-2024, Designer in Residence at The Gate Theatre Dublin in 2017 and a resident of The Dean Art Studio 2022-23.
+She represented Ireland in Beijing NCPA at Evolving Design for Performance in 2016 and again at The Prague Quadrennial 2019 & 2023, a world exhibition of theatre design.
+In 2020 She participated in a cross disciplinary group curated by Irish Museum of Modern Art (IMMA) and Project Arts centre, Studio Interruptions and contributed work to the publication “Lights, Music, Exit.”
+She contributed the cover artwork to The Stinging fly’s Winter 2023-24 issue.

 Featured work